 Breakaway x Rock Pile SOLD OUT

-Breakaway was found in 2005 in the Calliope Range.
-Very nice we thought.
-It had been bashed up by insects but still looked good.
-Took 6 years to grow roots and flower properly.
+Breakaway was found in 2005 in the Calliope Range, not sure whose find.
+My piece took 6 years to grow roots and flower properly.
 The words I wrote in my little red book were: STUNNING!
 Has made it to the top shelf!
 Breed it!
 Breed it I have.
 It has it all with colour, shape size and arrangement.
 It is crossed in this one with the very dark and shapely Rock Pile, the one to beat.
 Wow is all I can think of.

 409: Den. speciosum var. grandiflorum x same

 I have blown the praises of these two long and hard in crosses 406 and 408.
 Valencia really is a very dark colour and in the pursuit of darker and darker grandiflroums it just has to be included in the arsenal.
 Breakaway has become an overnight sensation after sitting around building up its power and appeal for 9 years.
 Absolutely is now a member of the A Team of my top breeding plants.
 It has the shape and the size and the charisma to match.